home | about us

 • It is written with a Gentile (or non-Jewish), audience in mind

-• It is probably the earliest gospel written, about 55A.D.
-In fact some people speculate that Matthew and Luke did some of their research by referencing Mark.
+• It is probably the earliest Gospel written, approximately 55AD.
+In fact some people speculate that Matthew and Luke used the Gospel according to Mark as one of their sources during their research

 Luke

 The next gospel is Luke.
 Luke is the only Gentile author of a book of the Bible.
 That means that he was not Jewish.
-But he did come to faith in Christ, and we know that he traveled with the Apostle Paul.
+But he came to faith in Christ, and we know that he traveled with the Apostle Paul.

-Luke was a physician, a Greek. and a devout historian.
-He researched and thought through what he was going to write, and did so in a manner that is extremely reliable.
-This is important, as he wrote over half the New Testament by writing his gospel and the book of Acts, as we’ll learn later.
+Luke was a physician, a Greek, and a devout historian.
+He researched and considered his writing before doing so.
+His style is extremely reliable.
+This is important, as he wrote over half the New Testament with his Gospel and the book of Acts, as we’ll learn later.

-The gospel is written to Gentiles in general.
+His Gospel is written to gentiles in general.
 It is directly addressed to “Theophilus,” which means “love of God.”
 This could be an individual or a general term describing a group of people.

-Because we know he wrote Acts and because we know he wrote his gospel before he wrote Acts, we can date the writing of his gospel to about 60 A.D.
+Because we know he wrote Acts, and because we know he wrote his Gospel before he wrote Acts, we can date his Gosple writing to approximately 60 AD.

 One of the themes Luke dwells on is the influence of the Holy Spirit.
-This is prominent in both his gospel (note Luke’s birth, baptism, ministry, and resurrection accounts) and the book of Acts (the Day of Pentecost, the death of Ananias and Sapphira, others).
+This is prominent in both his Gospel (note Luke’s birth, baptism, ministry, and resurrection accounts) and the book of Acts (the Day of Pentecost, the death of Ananias and Sapphira, others).
 Also unique in Luke is that he pays more attention to Jesus’ early life.
-This is as close to a complete biography that we get of Jesus in the gospels.
+This is as close to a complete biography of Jesus as we get in the Gospels.

 (As time permits, cover a few popular passages: The Good Samaritan Luke 10:25-37, The Lost Sheep, Coin, & Son, Luke 15 or The Story of Zacchaeus, Luke 19:1-10.)